 If a bank holiday falls on a weekend, when is it observed?

-As a general rule, when a bank holiday falls on a Saturday, it is observed the previous Friday.
+As a general rule, when a holiday falls on a Saturday, it is observed the previous Friday.
 In 2020, Independence Day (4th of July) lands on a Saturday, so it will be observed on Friday, July 3rd.
+However, many banks, including Federal Reserve banks, will stay open on the observed holiday.

 When a bank holiday falls on a Sunday, it is observed on the following Monday.
 In 2018 for example, Veterans Day took place on Sunday, November 11th and was observed Monday, November 12th.
 No bank holidays in the year 2019 occurred on a weekend.